What is a bungalow loft conversion?

 Best For: Homeowners seeking a budget-friendly conversion without the need for structural changes.

-Mansard loft conversions
+Mansard loft conversions on bungalows

 A Mansard conversion involves altering one or more roof slopes to create a near-vertical wall, often at a 72-degree angle, and a flat roof on top.